What’s The Best Type Of Beans For Cappuccino or Latte?

 You don’t necessarily need to use coffee beans that are called ‘espresso’ beans but a darker roast is recommended.

-Do You Need Really Espresso Beans For Latte And Cappuccino?
+Do You Need Espresso Beans For Latte And Cappuccino?

-Does the type of bean matter if you want to make latte or cappuccino?
-Since you add a lot of milk, you cover up much of the taste anyways?
+Does the type of bean matter if you want to make a latte or cappuccino?
+Since you add a lot of milk, do you cover up much of the taste anyway?
 Do you need espresso beans or will any type of bean work?

 The darker roast allows an espresso machine to extract all the flavor from it quicker than lighter roasted beans.
 This is one of the reasons why espresso is so thick and strong.
 But it is also possible to make espresso with lighter roasted beans although a bit more difficult. lighter roasts have less bitterness and more sourness.

-For cappuccino and latte you don’t really want more acidity so a dark roast is the best choice for most people.
+For cappuccino and latte, you don’t want more acidity so a dark roast is the best choice for most people.
 These beans don’t necessarily have to be labeled as ‘espresso’ beans though.
-Just dark roasted coffee beans are fine.
+Just dark-roasted coffee beans are fine.
 The ‘espresso’ label on the bag is just an indication of what you can use it for.

 Suggested: Can you make espresso in a regular coffee maker?